-The twelfth round of this year’s Supercars Championship marks the start of the Pirtek Enduro Cup, a four-race endurance series within the regular season to see who is best across the three biggest rounds of the year.
+Round 14 of the 2019 Supercars Championship marks the decider of the Pirtek Enduro Cup, a three-round endurance series within the Supercars season to crown the best drivers and co-drivers over the three biggest rounds: the Bathurst 1000, Gold Coast 600 and this weekend’s Sandown 500.

 |Sandown International Raceway|